 Profile production applications in Azure with Application Insights Profiler

-Diagnosing performance issues can be difficult, especially when your application is running on a production environment in the cloud.
-The cloud is dynamic.
-Machines come and go, and user input and other conditions are constantly changing.
-There's also potential for high scale.
+Diagnosing your application's performance issues can be difficult, especially when running on a production environment in the dynamic cloud.
 Slow responses in your application could be caused by infrastructure, framework, or application code handling the request in the pipeline.

-With Application Insights Profiler, you can capture and view performance traces for your application in all these dynamic situations.
-The process occurs automatically at scale and doesn't negatively affect your users.
-Profiler captures the following information so that you can easily identify performance issues while your app is running in Azure:
+With Application Insights Profiler, you can capture, identify, and view performance traces for your application running in Azure, regardless of the scenario.
+The Profiler trace process occurs automatically, at scale, and doesn't negatively affect your users.
+The Profiler identifies:

-• Identifies the median, fastest, and slowest response times for each web request made by your customers.
+• The median, fastest, and slowest response times for each web request made by your customers.

-• Helps you identify the "hot" code path spending the most time handling a particular web request.
+• The "hot" code path spending the most time handling a particular web request.

-Enable the Profiler on all your Azure applications to catch issues early and prevent your customers from being widely affected.
-When you enable Profiler, it gathers data with these triggers:
+Enable the Profiler on all your Azure applications to gather data with the following triggers:

 • Sampling trigger: Starts Profiler randomly about once an hour for two minutes.